russelsantos19/100-days-of-code/r1-log.md

 ### R1D73
 I code for an hour and update the patient profile component based on what my mentor told me and study about API, cause I had to enable the page to receive data from the server.
 It's another thing to learn and a new challenge to face.

+### R1D74
+Spent 2.5 hours.
+I learned about #JSON and #AJAX.
+I also made some updates to species input and made it a dropdown input that receives the data from the server.